eonist/GitSync-applescript/README.md

  - [ ] Try to rebase, try to manually clone, maybe research stashing
  - [ ] If you commit without a message, a message is generated for you in vim, can you get to this msg?
  - [ ] Add support for ssh authentication
+ - [ ] Test project with a fresh git install, what about the shell stuff git writes about in readme.txt?
 - [ ] **Bonus**
  - [ ] **Bonus:** Complete the KeychainParser and KeychainModifier classes
  - [ ] **Bonus:** Create an UML activity diagram, And UML class diagram